This page is currently under development – more details coming soon!

 Read more about Josetta here

-Josetta is based in East London, but teaches across London.
+Josetta is based in Brighton, but also teaches across East London.

-If someone wants a private one to one, she will happily travel anywhere in London to go to their home.
+If someone wants a private one to one, she will happily travel anywhere in London or East Sussex to go to their home.

-If you want to set up a small class, either with friends or with colleagues in your workplace, just ask.
+If you want to set up a small class, either with friends or with colleagues in your workplace, please get in touch.